fbgallet/roam-extension-live-ai-assistant/docs/api-keys-and-pricing.md

 See here on [OpenRouter.ai](https://openrouter.ai/models?order=pricing-low-to-high) for pricing of all other available models via OpenRouter

 ## Using Ollama to run local models

+[Ollama](https://ollama.com/) allows you to run local models like Llama3.1, so all your data shared with the AI assistant is processed entirely locally and is not sent to a third party like OpenAI or Anthropic.
+(Please note: a local model is typically slower than a remote model and requires a machine with a lot of RAM.
+E.g a 7B model may require 7GB of RAM to work properly)
+Install Ollama (or update it to last version), install a model (ex. `ollama run llama3.1`), add the model name in the settings above (e.g. `llama3.1`), and follow the instructions below:

+To use Ollama in Roam, you have also to set OLLAMA_ORIGINS environment variable to `https://roamresearch.com` (by default, Ollama CORS is restricted to local origins).
+See [Ollama documentation here](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server) or proceed this way, according to your operating system:

+### on MacOS

+- Edit `~/.zshrc` file and add `export OLLAMA_ORIGINS="https://roamresearch.com"` command.
+The environment variable will be set at OS startup or when opening the zsh terminal.
+(To edit a file, open the terminal and run a text editor, e.g. `nano ~/.zshrc`.
+Save changes with Ctrl+x, Y and Enter).
+Close and open again the terminal.
+(You can also set this variable temporarily using the command `launchctl setenv OLLAMA_ORIGINS "https://roamresearch.com"` and restart the terminal)
+- Then, stop or close Ollama.app and run "ollama serve" in the terminal

+⚠️ In my experience, MacOS Ollama.app doesn't take into account OLLAMA_ORIGINS variable change.
+After Ollama installation, Ollapa.app will be loaded in the background.
+You need to close it (using, e.g., the activity monitor), then launch "ollama serve" from the terminal.
+It may also be necessary to disable the automatic startup of Ollama.app when your OS starts by going to System Preferences > General > Startup > Open at login: select Ollama.app and click on the minus sign (-).

+### on Windows

+- Close Ollama app (with Task manager).
+- Open the Control Panel and navigate to “Edit system environment variables.”
+- Choose to edit or create a new system environment variable named OLLAMA_ORIGINS and define it to `https://roamresearch.com`
+- Apply the changes and close the control panel.
+- Run 'ollama serve' from a new terminal window to ensure it picks up the updated environment variables.
+If ollama serve return an error message, it probably means that you have to stop Ollama app running in the background (with Task manager).

+### on Linux

+- Run `systemctl edit ollama.service` to open the service file in an editor.
+- In the `[Service]` section, add: `Environment="OLLAMA_ORIGINS=https://roamresearch.com"`
+- Save your changes, then reload systemd and restart Ollama with: `systemctl daemon-reload` and `systemctl restart ollama` commands